tyrell/control-things-from-the-internet/README.md

 ## The Internet
 A web UI controls the Servo and the on/off frequency of the LED.
 The UI also displays readings from the LM35 temperture sensor continuously.
-The progress bar displays reading form the photoresistor.
-Higher percentage in he progress bar indicates more light, vise versa.
+The progress bar displays readings from the photoresistor.
+Higher percentage indicates more light, vise versa.

 ![Demo Photo](https://raw.githubusercontent.com/tyrell/control-things-from-the-internet/master/circuit/demo-picture.png?token=AAvfodjRvWCX4eqX41PWdcln6pg5hmVQks5XJzfXwA%3D%3D "Demo Photo")